1984 Major League Baseball postseason: San Diego Padres vs. Chicago Cubs

 Due to the Padres clinching the pennant, the Cubs’ collapse in the 1984 NLCS entered baseball lore as part of the Curse of the Billy Goat superstition used to explain the Cubs’ pennant drought since 1945 and championship drought since 1908.
-This was the first of four consecutive losses in the NLCS for the Cubs - in 1989 they fell to the San Francisco Giants in five games, in 2003 they blew a 3–1 series lead to the Florida Marlins, and in 2015 they were swept by the New York Mets.
-The Cubs would eventually win their next pennant in 2016 over the Los Angeles Dodgers in six games en route to a World Series title.
+This was the first of four consecutive losses in the NLCS for the Cubs.
+In 1989 the Cubs fell to the San Francisco Giants in five games.
+In 2003, the Cubs blew a 3–1 series lead to the eventual World Series champion Florida Marlins after being five outs away from the pennant in Game 6.
+Then in 2015, they were swept by the New York Mets.
+The Cubs would eventually win the pennant again in 2016 over the Los Angeles Dodgers in six games en route to a World Series title.

 Additionally, the series is notable for being the final LCS in which day games would be mandatory in at least one of the two venues, as Wrigley Field would not add lights until the 1988 season.
 Occasional day games in the LCS would continue, mostly in order to avoid conflicts for television broadcasts of two games in the same day.
 However, the Cubs have not played an NLCS day game at Wrigley since 1984.

-The Padres would win their next and most recent pennant in 1998 against the Atlanta Braves in six games before falling in the World Series.
-Their only other NLCS appearance came in 2022, when they fell to the Philadelphia Phillies in five games.
-That series is notable for being the first NLCS in a non-strike year to feature two teams that did not win their division outright that season.
+The Padres became the first team to reach the World Series in their postseason debut since the New York Mets did so in the inaugural postseason in 1969.
+The Padres would win their next and most recent pennant in 1998 over the Atlanta Braves in six games before falling in the World Series.

 Both teams would meet again 41 years later in the Wild Card round in 2025, where the Cubs returned the favor and defeated the Padres.